willstMSFT/microsoft-365-docs/copilot/copilot-lab-export-prompts.md

 2. When prompted to authenticate, sign in with an account that is assigned the Global Admin role.
 3. After the PowerShell cmdlet runs successfully, go to your export location to view your exported files.

-## What gets exported and how to read it
+## Properties contained in the export file and their descriptions

 After running the PowerShell cmdlet to export your user's data from Copilot Lab, you'll receive one file in your download location folder.
 You can use the information in the following sections to help you understand the properties you see in the file you received.